 Pros

-- Good value for the price – At $510, you get a self-propelled gas mower with a solid engine and decent build quality.
-Comparable mowers from major brands cost $100–150 more.
+Good value for the features – For $510, you get a self-propelled, 3-in-1 gas mower with a powerful engine and rear-wheel drive.
+Comparable models from big brands often cost $100–$200 more.

 Cons